lee-chase/vite-js-carbon-web-components/CodeAlong.md

        import '@carbon/web-components/es/components/data-table/index.js';
        ```

-    2. In `./components/page-repositories.js` we will be rendering the content from data and using the utilities previously defined.
+    2. In `./components/page-repositories.js` we will be rendering the content from data and using the utilities
+       previously defined.
 Before the class declaration add the following.

        ```js
        import { colClasses, gridClasses } from '../utils/grid';

-       const headings = [
+       const headings = ['Name', 'Create', 'Updated', 'Open Issues', 'Stars', 'Links'];
-         'Name',
-         'Create',
-         'Updated',
-         'Open Issues',
-         'Stars',
-         'Links',
-       ];
        const data = [
          {
            name: 'Repo 1',